e271828e/Flight.jl/docs/notes/design/framework_spec.md

 # Part I — Foundations

+Part I fixes what the framework *is*, before any of it is spelled. [§1][s1] states the purpose and the ground rules the rest of the document is answerable to. [§2][s2] gives the formalism: the class of systems in scope, the two event-detection policies, and the exclusions taken deliberately. [§3][s3] and [§4][s4] introduce the two objects every later part manipulates. [§3][s3] gives the component taxonomy, two leaf classes and the assembly that composes them; [§4][s4] gives the port, the addressable unit through which components exchange immutable values. [§5][s5] is the load-bearing
+chapter: two output stages per component, what each stage may see, and how those signatures alone yield a static evaluation schedule. [§6][s6] lifts composition from a single component to a hierarchy of them. [§7][s7] fixes where data lives, on both tiers and outside them both.

+Part I assumes nothing from later parts.
+It cites them for spellings only: how an author writes a declaration is [§8][s8], when each declared fact is checked is [§9][s9], and what runs at a step boundary is [§10][s10].

 ## 1. Purpose and method

 This document specifies a modeling and simulation framework intended to